loader-logo

 How to Revise Effectively

-• Start by making a study plan that shows what you’ll study each day.
+• Start by making a study goals that shows what you’ll study each day.
 This helps you stay organized and not leave everything to the last minute.

 • Find a quiet and clean place to study where you won’t be distracted.
 Having all your notes and books ready makes studying easier.